hansialice/hansialice.github.io/_pages/people.md

 ## <i>The UVic Climate Dynamics Laboratory: Our Lovely Group Members</i>

 Our group has a wide range of scientific interests and expertise.
+Meet each of them below.

 ### Dr. Ariel Morrison, Postdoctoral Fellow
 <img src="https://hansialice.github.io/images/Ariel.jpg" width="300"/>